Aichiniuroumian/UFSRNet/README.md

 We provide example test commands in script `test.sh` for both SPARNet and SPARNetHD.
 Two models with difference configurations are provided for each of them, refer to [section below](#differences-with-the-paper) to see the differences.
 Here are some test tips:

 - SPARNet upsample a 16x16 bicubic downsampled face image to 128x128, and there is **no need to align the LR face**.
-- SPARNetHD enhance a low quality face image and generate high quality 512x512 outputs, and the LQ inputs **should be pre-aligned as FFHQ**.
 - Please specify test input directory with `--dataroot` option.
 - Please specify save path with `--save_as_dir`, otherwise the results will be saved to predefined directory `results/exp_name/test_latest`.